 RIWI – Digital Tools Module

-Students will work with in-demand digital tools used for spatial information and analytics, such as Excel, Google Earth, ArcGIS Pro and Story Maps.
-They will perform team project-based activities to develop important communication, problem-solving, and digital literacy skills.
+Students will work with in-demand digital tools used for spatial information and analytics, including Excel, Google Earth, ArcGIS Pro, and Story Maps.
+They will engage in team-based project activities to develop essential communication, problem-solving, and digital literacy skills.

 Download the install the ArcGIS Pro on your Windows Desktop/laptop (Step-by-step)

 ArcGIS Story Maps: This module is focused on teaching students how to use ArcGIS Story Maps, a powerful tool that can enhance any curriculum.
 Story Maps are web-based applications that allow educators to present information in an interactive and engaging way by combining maps, multimedia, and text to create a dynamic narrative.
 This tool can be used across a wide range of subjects, such as geography, history, and environmental studies, providing students with a unique opportunity to explore complex topics in a visual way and develop their analytical and critical thinking skills.
 By creating their own Story Maps, students can showcase their understanding of the subject matter and communicate their ideas in a creative and engaging way.

 |Sample Data and Assignments

 |Module 1: Introduction to Excel (Statistics and Data Plotting)

 |Module 4: ArcGIS – Introduction and Application of ArcGIS